Unibuffel

 The Unibuffel is a mine-protected wheeled MRAP Infantry mobility vehicle used by the Sri Lankan military, which is an improved version of the Unicorn, made by the Sri Lanka Electrical and Mechanical Engineers.

 More than 53 Unibuffels had been manufactured as of 2006.

 Production history

 Although similar to the South African Buffel, it is built entirely by the Sri Lanka Electrical and Mechanical Engineers (SLEME).
 Initial research and development started in 1997 in an effort to field modernized MRAPs in Sri Lankan military service.
 First production started in 2000.

 In 2019, SLEME began to upgrade Unibuffels with blast shock absorption seats and better protection.
-In 2020 full Air Conditioning was added to those being sent for UN peacekeeping operations in Mali.
+In 2020, air onditioning was added to those being sent for UN peacekeeping operations in Mali.